 Fiber-optic cables also provide some nice security benefits.
 While no connection is completely invulnerable to hacking, fiber lines are often harder to infiltrate than other connection types.
 Additionally, because data is transmitted as light instead of electricity, there’s a significantly lower risk of electric shock or fire, and environmental electrical interference is less likely to affect the connection.

 Arguably the largest drawback to fiber Internet is the cost — because fiber-optic infrastructures aren’t as prevalent as telephone lines, it takes a big investment for an ISP to build out a fiber network.
 Those prohibitive costs have somewhat limited market competition, so fiber plans are often a bit more expensive than other service types.

 Another impact of fiber networking expenses is the limited availability.
 Many subscribers who want fiber Internet may not yet have the option.
 However, this technology is only going to expand as our data demands continue to increase over time.

 Does CenturyLink Use Fiber-Optic Technology?

-As a leader in Internet technology, CenturyLink offers great fiber-optic packages at affordable prices.
-CenturyLink’s fiber network also reaches across several states, with further expansion announced on a regular basis.
+As a leader in Internet technology, CenturyLink offers great Fiber-Internet packages at affordable prices.
+CenturyLink’s network also reaches across several states.
+Additionally, CenturyLink offers several bundled services.

-Ultimately, fiber-optic cables provide a reliable infrastructure for fiber Internet plans, which give consumers access to speedy and consistent connections.
-If you’re ready for faster Internet, call 855-640-4510 for more information on CenturyLink® High-Speed Internet offerings in your area.
+Ultimately, fiber-optic cables provide a reliable infrastructure for fiber Internet plans, which give consumers access to speedy connections.
+If you’re ready for fast Internet, call 855-640-4510 for more information on CenturyLink® High-Speed Internet offerings in your area.